Healthdirect Free Australian health advice you can count on.

 What are the symptoms of bursitis?

-Experiencing joint pain when you move is often the first symptom of bursitis.
-The area may also have swelling, feel warm or look red.
-As bursitis progresses, you might even feel pain when at rest.
+Feeling joint pain when you move is often the first symptom of bursitis.
+The area may also be swollen, feel warm or look red.
+As it gets worse, you might even feel pain when you don’t move the joint.

 The swollen bursa can make the joint stiff and its movement might be restricted.